MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/manage-payment-methods.md

 ## Delete a payment method

 You can only delete a payment method that isn’t attached to a subscription or billing profile.
 This applies to all subscriptions, whatever their status.
-If your payment method isn't associated with any subscriptions or billing profiles, you can immediately delete it.

-If a payment method is attached to any subscriptions or billing profiles, first replace it with an existing payment method, or add a new one, then delete the old payment method.

 If the payment method is only associated with a billing profile, change the payment method used for the billing profile, and then delete the payment method.

 ### Delete a payment method with no subscriptions or billing profiles attached

+If a payment method isn't associated with any subscriptions or billing profiles, you can immediately delete it.

 1. In the admin center, go to the **Billing** > **Bills & payments** > <a href="https://go.microsoft.com/fwlink/p/?linkid=2018806" target="_blank">Payment methods</a> page.
 2. Find the payment method to delete, select the three dots, then select **Delete**.
 3. At the bottom of the right pane, select **Delete**.

 ### Delete a payment method with subscriptions or billing profiles attached

+If a payment method is attached to any subscriptions or billing profiles, first replace it with an existing payment method, or add a new one, then delete the old payment method.

 1. In the admin center, go to the **Billing** > **Bills & payments** > <a href="https://go.microsoft.com/fwlink/p/?linkid=2018806" target="_blank">Payment methods</a> page.
 2. Select the row for the payment method to delete.
 The right pane lists existing subscriptions that use that payment method.